ECC-BFMC/Documentation/source/data/useful.rst

 * :doc:`Raspberry Classic <useful/usageraspberryclassic>`

-  - Info about raspberry
+  - How to classicaly develop on the raspbery pi (keyboard, mouse and display)

 * :doc:`Raspberry Fast <useful/usageRaspberryFast>`

-  - Info about raspberry
+  - How to efficeiently develop on the raspbery pi (ssh connections)

 * :doc:`ROS <useful/ROS>`

-  - Info about raspberry
+  - Getting started with ROS

 * :doc:`Coding in Raspberry <useful/coding>`

-  - Info about raspberry
+  - Coding on the raspbery pi

 * :doc:`Hardware improvements <useful/hardwareimprovements>`

-  - Info about raspberry
+  - The kit could use some mechanical improvements!

 * :doc:`Materials used <useful/materials>`

-  - Info about raspberry
+  - Liks and other stuff for testing materials.